fjfdct/Perl_exerciese/BegPerl_Chap01.md

 9. Topaz project: an attempt to rewrite the entirety of Perl in C++.

 ## Hello World
+First line must be:
 **#! usr/bin/env perl -w**
 (Or Linux: #! usr/bin/perl -w)
 #! tells how the file should be run.
 Use flag -w to turn on additional warning reporting.

-For Perl 5.6.x and higher
+For Perl 5.6.x and higher:
 **#! usr/bin/env perl
 use warning;**